adgfo/Gomez-Flores-etal_16/README.md

 ## figuresAndVideos

-*Links to download high-resolution figures of those in the paper and watch a video of the Omniverse example.*
+*Links to download high-resolution figures of those in the paper, data from Figure 1, and a video of the Omniverse example.*

 ## omniverse